-- Understand and use a reliable source for reference evapotranspiration rates.
+- □ Modify and inspect automatic controllers according to the seasonal needs of plants. - Understand and use a reliable source for reference evapotranspiration rates.
 Appropriately modify the reference evapotranspiration to calculate local water needs for the needs for the various plant materials and turfgrass in the landscape.
 Use the California Irrigation Management Information System (CIMIS) for accurate evapotranspiration data (www.cimis.water.ca.gov) Local water providers may also supply evapotranspiration data. - Periodically verify that plant material is healthy and that soil moisture is adequate.
-Use a soil probe to visually inspect root depth, soil structure and moisture. - The irrigation system is a management tool and cannot replace the sound judgment of trained professionals.
+Use a soil probe to visually inspect root depth, soil structure and moisture. - □ The irrigation system is a management tool and cannot replace the sound judgment of trained professionals.
 The best-designed irrigation system will fail without regular maintenance.